midi-chlorians8/ToDo_Web_app3/README.md

 ```sh
 terraform init -migrate-state
 ```
-I go to the server and manually sudo chown ubuntu ToDo_Web_app3/
+I go to the server and manually *Check.
+I added that step in init scypt.
+Maybe manual don't need to do that. sudo chown ubuntu ToDo_Web_app3/

+Manual go to the instance and connect to ECR. *It can be automated in terraform. aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin 734075410113.dkr.ecr.eu-central-1.amazonaws.com

 Next I setup CI/CD creds:
 Go to AWS -> IAM -> users -> ecr-user